 If you return the car later than expected, a $10 fee will be charged for each hour of delay.
 Here’s the breakdown of how the charges apply:

-• 30 Minutes Late: Once you’re 30 minutes late, the late fee kicks in.
-For example, if you’re 30 minutes late, you will be charged for one hour of late return.
+- 30 Minutes Late: Once you’re 30 minutes late, the late fee kicks in.
+As soon as you’re 30 minutes late, you will be charged for one hour of late return.

 6. How to Report a Late Return on Turo and Getaround